Kevinpgalligan/ka/README.md

 * To find out more about a specific unit, run `ka --unit {name}`, or execute `%u {name}` or `%unit {name}` in the interpreter.
 * Units are case sensitive.
 * You can convert from one unit to another using the `to` operator: `1m to feet`.
 * Units are part of what makes up a quantity, together with a magnitude.
-It only makes sense to add or subtract quantities with the same unit type.
+It only makes sense to add or subtract quantities of the same unit type.
 You can add two areas, for example, but it doesn't make sense to add an area and a velocity.
 You can multiply and divide any quantities, however.
 * A unit can be a multiple of base units (a pound is 0.45 kilograms), but it can also have an offset, as in the case of the degree Celcius, which is offset from the kelvin by -273.15.
 This makes degC tricky to work with and as a result you can't generally combine it with other units.
 * UK / Imperial measures are used for the teaspoon and other ambiguous (mostly cooking-related) units, see: <https://en.wikipedia.org/wiki/Cooking_weights_and_measures>